-There are different categories of mutual funds: fixed income, equity funds and mixed income funds.
-Your decision to invest in any of these will depend on your risk appetite and needs, because these funds have different objectives and strategies.
+There are different categories of mutual funds: fixed-income, equity funds and fixed-income funds.
+Your decision to invest in any of these will depend on your risk appetite and needs because these funds have different objectives and strategies.

 You do not have to buy every type of insurance policy out there, however, a policy like Home Insurance is an important investment you can make.
-A home insurance policy will protect you financially in the event that your home and property get damaged by perils such as fire, theft, flood, etc.
+A home insurance policy will protect you financially if your home and property get damaged by perils such as fire, theft, flood, etc.

-If you have kids, buying an Education Policy will be a wise move because you will be ensuring a financial future for them by providing quality education whey they come of age.
+If you have kids, buying an Education Policy will be a wise move because you will be ensuring a financial future for them by providing quality education when they come of age.

-- Enrol for a course – websites like Udemy, Coursera, EDX, Khan Academy offer thousands of online courses and some degrees.
+Invest in yourself: Enrol for a course – websites like Udemy, Coursera, EDX, and Khan Academy offer thousands of online courses and some degrees.

-Before you had a job, there were people who were there for and believed in you.
+Family & Friends: Before you had a job, some people were there for and believed in you.
 It is a season of giving.
 Nothing is more rewarding than blessing others with your money.